Stele of Amennakhte

 This type of stele is so called stelophorous

 statue.
-It consists of human figure holding
+It consists of kneeling figure

-or offering stele.
-They were produced from
+holding or offering stele.
+They were

-the 18th dynasty onwards.
-Such stelae
+produced from the 18th dynasty onwards.

-were usually inscribed with hymns to the
+Such stelae were usually inscribed with

 Stele of Pendua and Tyr